 If your readers can’t answer these questions, go back to the drawing board.
 Or find yourself a professional copywriter who can strike a balance between benefit-driven copy for your customer persona and SEO best practices.

-In the next section, we extend our examination of product copy a bit further to include psychology.
-You’ll learn how to leverage psychology in your product copy to influence prospect behavior.
+In the next sections, we extend our examination of product copy a bit further to include psychology.
+You’ll learn how to leverage psychology in your product copy to influence prospect behavior and see examples of great ecommerce product copy.